dotnet/dotnet-monitor/documentation/api/parameters.md

 ## Additional Requirements
-- The process must use aspnetcore.
+- The target application must use ASP.NET Core.
+- `dotnet-monitor` must be set to `Listen` mode, and the target application must start suspended.
+See [diagnostic port configuration](../configuration/diagnostic-port-configuration.md) for information on how to do this.
-- The process must connect
+- The target application must have [`ILogger`](https://learn.microsoft.com/dotnet/api/microsoft.extensions.logging.ilogger) available via [ASP.NET Core's dependency injection](https://learn.microsoft.com/aspnet/core/mvc/controllers/dependency-injection).
-- An `ILogger` factory must be registered.
-- This feature uses a hosting startup assembly behind the scenes.
-If you have [disabled automatic loading](https://learn.microsoft.com/aspnet/core/fundamentals/host/platform-specific-configuration#disable-automatic-loading-of-hosting-startup-assemblies) of these, this feature will not be available.
+- This feature relies on a hosting startup assembly.
+If the target application [disabled automatic loading](https://learn.microsoft.com/aspnet/core/fundamentals/host/platform-specific-configuration#disable-automatic-loading-of-hosting-startup-assemblies) of these, this feature will not be available.
+- If a target application is using .NET 7 then the `dotnet-monitor` StartupHook must be configured.
+This is automatically done in .NET 8 and newer.

 ## Additional Notes